Democratic consolidation

 Democratic consolidation is the process by which a new democracy matures, in a way that it becomes unlikely to revert to authoritarianism without an external shock, and is regarded as the only available system of government within a country.
 A country can be described as consolidated when the current democratic system becomes “the only game in town”, meaning no one in the country is trying to act outside of the set institutions.
-This is the case when: no significant political group seriously attempts to overthrow the democratic regime, the democratic system is regarded as the most appropriate way to govern by the vast majority of the public, and all political actors are accustomed to the fact that conflicts are resolved through established political and constitutional rules.
-Since 1992, the number of democratic countries has been greater than the number of dictatorships and this number continues to grow as countries go through the process of consolidation.
+This is the case when no significant political group seriously attempts to overthrow the democratic regime, the democratic system is regarded as the most appropriate way to govern by the vast majority of the public, and all political actors are accustomed to the fact that conflicts are resolved through established political and constitutional rules.

+Since 1992 the number of democratic countries has been greater than the number of dictatorships, and this number continues to grow as countries go through the process of consolidation.
 The notion of democratic consolidation is contested because it is not clear that there is anything substantive that happens to new democracies that secures their continuation, beyond those factors that simply make it 'more likely' that they continue as democracies.
-Many scholars have attempted to explain the factors that are responsible for democracies consolidating, which has led to the emergence of different ‘consolidation theories’ in the academic literature.
+Many scholars have attempted to explain the factors that are responsible for democracies consolidating, which has led to the emergence of different ‘consolidation theories’ in political science.
 Unconsolidated democracies often suffer from formalized but intermittent elections and clientelism.

-Indicators of Consolidation
+Indicators of consolidation

 A democracy is widely considered consolidated when several or all of the following conditions are met.
 Firstly, there must be a durability or permanence of democracy over time, including (but by no means limited to) adherence to democratic principles such as rule of law, independent judiciary, competitive and fair elections, and a developed civil society.
 Some theorists believe that this secondary process of instilling democracy into the institutions of government is how consolidation occurs.
 The democracy must also be accepted by its citizens as the ruling form of government, thus ensuring stability and, again, minimizing the risk of reverting to an enforcement or advocacy of strict obedience to authority at the expense of personal freedom regime.

+Another indicator is two consecutive turnovers of power.

 The presence of political parties is also an indicator of the promotion of democratic consolidation.
 Scholars have argued that political parties are the number one way to mobilize voter support and bolster political participation in the competition for office.
 In order for political parties to be reaching their full potential in benefiting their country through political consolidation, the parties must develop their structures and frameworks to promote political publicity.
 Additionally, Terry Clark argues that to fully benefit democratic consolidation, a party system must consist of more than one party, yet not be too fragmented or polarized.

 Socioeconomic factors can also be a key indicator in democratic consolidation.
 Strong economic development has historically been found to increase democratic ideals throughout a country.